- Individual or a Professional Training - Advantages and Disadvantages

 National Association of Dog Obedience Instructors (NADOI)

 NADOI is considered the oldest organization that provides dog trainer certification.
-If an applicant wants to be certified member of it, they must have been engaged in obedience training for a minimum period of five years.
+If an applicant wants to be a certified member of it, they must have been engaged in obedience training for a minimum period of five years.
 For at least two of these five years, the applicant must have been a head trainer.
-Other requirements include: minimum number of trained dogs- 100, providing a group training for minimum of 104 hours, or giving individual lessons for minimum of 288 hours.
+Other requirements include: a minimum number of trained dogs- 100, providing a group training for minimum of 104 hours, or giving individual lessons for minimum of 288 hours.
 In addition the applicant needs to pass a test, that includes essay writing.

 Karen Pryor Academy